 These foreign films made their way to Russia via distributor Sovkino–naturally controlled by the state.
 The advertising department of Sovkino, Reklam Film, was responsible for designing and distributing film posters throughout Russia.
 Eye-popping film posters.

 Headed by graphic designer Yakov Ruklevsky, Reklam Film used the latest avant-garde and Constructionist techniques to create exceptional art.
 Photomontage was key in playing with the combination of realism and the abstract.
 Talented artists were recruited to be a part of the Reklam team, including the Stenberg brothers, who created some of the finest images.

 1925-30 was the heyday of these designs.
 Although thousands of film posters were distributed throughout the Soviet Union, relatively few of these have survived the wear and tear of the following decades, making them difficult (and darn expensive) to collect.

 But by the early ’30s, the golden age of Soviet film poster was coming to an end.

 So What Happened?

 The Soviet Union leaders were always more comfortable with art when it could serve as propaganda.
-All this “free expression” business that people like the Constructivists lauded was getting exasperatingly far from the party line.
-Not to mention their misgivings about people’s enthusiasm for American cinema.
+“Free expression” didn’t exist under the Soviet regime, and even the formerly government-approved style of Contructivism was getting too far from the party line.
+Not to mention the misgivings about people’s enthusiasm for American cinema.

 Throughout the ’20s more and more Soviet films were made until they succeeded in crowding out foreign films all together.
 And in 1934, Stalin made Socialist realism the official art style of Soviet culture.
 Anything experimental, religious, abstract, impressionistic, etc. was forbidden, and artists who refused to comply were punished.
 You started to see a lot of poster art like this one featuring Stalin, getting less experimental in style: